risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/create-source/create-source-cdc.md

 - Maxwell JSON (for MySQL only)

-    For Maxwell JSON (`FORAT MAXWELL ENCODE JSON`)M, you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
+    For Maxwell JSON (`FORMAT MAXWELL ENCODE JSON`)M, you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).

 - The TiCDC dialect of Canal JSON (for TiDB only)